determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/overview.rst

 structured in this way, Determined is able to run the training loop and provide advanced training and model management capabilities.

-Once you have converted your code, you can use an :doc:`experiment configuration
+Once you have converted your code, you can use an :ref:`experiment configuration
-</reference/training/experiment-config-reference>` to tell Determined how to train the model - e.g.,
+<experiment-configuration>` to tell Determined how to train the model - e.g., multi-GPU,
-multi-GPU, hyperparameter search, etc.
+hyperparameter search, etc.

--  :doc:`/model-dev-guide/apis-howto/api-pytorch-ug`
+-  :ref:`api-pytorch-ug`
--  :doc:`/model-dev-guide/apis-howto/api-keras-ug`
+-  :ref:`api-keras-ug`
--  :doc:`/model-dev-guide/apis-howto/deepspeed/overview`
+-  :ref:`api-deepspeed-ug`

 Looking for a Basic Tutorial?
 =============================